 Put Yourself in Both Sets of Shoes

 I had a bond salesperson that made a friendly visit once to my home one time which then turned into a phone call with the ever so endearing expression: Would you like to invest $1000.00 today with a blah blah blah yield?
-At the time I was still recovering from a change in career which I had clearly stated to him but of course he wanted his contract now!
-Then the post dinner visits started at my home and I became so frustrated I posted this sign on my door.
+At the time I was still recovering from a change in my career which I had clearly stated to him but of course, he wanted his contract now!
+Then the post-dinner visits started at my home and I became so frustrated I posted this sign on my door.

 Connect With People Not Their Pens

 This may seem antisocial for a social person but like Jill, I was done!
 In my opinion, old-school sales tactics where it’s all about the quota only are no different than notches in a headboard.
 There.
 I said it.
 Let the fury begin.
 The trends in how people do business are so different now than they were even a few years ago.
 Businesses are still shell-shocked from the economy.
 People don’t trust.
 C-Level wants everything thoroughly investigated and projected before making a move.
 Budgets are tightly analyzed for every penny.
 Companies are tired of the glamorous and dazzling sales pitch and just want the reality.
 What does this mean for those in the sales industry?
 It means you need patience.
 A huge amount of it.
 You need to stop looking at people you meet only as potential clients but treat them as humans.
 A conversation should not be encircled by sales tactics.
 You need to be real and especially when you are dealing with a multi-layered company you cannot ignore anyone.
 To me, that is a classic mistake for salespeople as well.
 They get so fixated on the decision makers that they forget all the other people who may be using their product or service.